tomprimozic/type-systems/refined_types/README.md

 > *Note about syntax:* These examples use a syntax similar to JavaScript or TypeScript that
-> should be familiar to most programmers, which is different from the ML-like syntax that the
+> should be familiar to most programmers, which is different from the [ML][ml-language]-like syntax that the
 > type-checker and its test cases use.